Severe back and neck pain are very common. If you have been diagnosed with herniated discs or stenosis, try our non-surgical treatment.

 - Laser therapy – Laser therapy can target injuries in the joints, which may cause inflammation and have slow healing.
 With laser therapy, the body’s natural healing mechanisms are accelerated as more oxygen-rich blood and nutrients are brought to the site of the injury.

 When you are struggling to find relief from back pain, North Atlanta Chiropractic Center will help you overcome your symptoms with non-surgical therapies tailored to your needs.
 To schedule a consultation for your care, give us a call at (770) 806-0644 for a same-day appointment.
-We file your insurance.
-We work with highly respected attorneys in the Atlanta area, and will set up a consultation with an attorney if your injuries are a result of an auto or work place accident.
+We work with highly respected attorneys in the Atlanta area and will set up a consultation with an attorney if your injuries are a result of an auto or workplace accident.
 Sessions last for about thirty to forty-five minutes and the entire process takes approximately six weeks to complete.
 Our goal is to help patients who are controlled by back pain to live a healthy, pain-free life so that you can return to your normal routine as soon as possible!
-Contact our office now at (770) 806-0644 for a complementary consultation and review of your MRI findings!
+Contact our office now at (770) 806-0644 for a complimentary consultation and review of your MRI findings!